hunghnguyen/MoneroSigner/INLINE_TODO.md

   Something is wrong with this psbt(?).
 Reroute to warning?
 - `src/xmrsigner/views/view.py`:69
   Pull all rendering-related code out of Views and into gui.screens implementations
-- `src/xmrsigner/views/seed_views.py`:136
-  Include lock icon on right side of button
-- `src/xmrsigner/views/seed_views.py`:1064
+- `src/xmrsigner/views/seed_views.py`:1066
   Does this belong in its own BaseThread?
-- `src/xmrsigner/views/seed_views.py`:1146
+- `src/xmrsigner/views/seed_views.py`:1148
   detect single sig vs multisig or have to prompt?
-- `src/xmrsigner/views/seed_views.py`:1219
-  Include lock icon on right side of button
-- `src/xmrsigner/views/seed_views.py`:1404
+- `src/xmrsigner/views/seed_views.py`:1409
   Route properly when multisig brute-force addr verification is done
 - `src/xmrsigner/views/settings_views.py`:84
   Free-entry types (are there any?) will need their own SettingsEntryUpdateFreeEntryView(?).
-- `src/xmrsigner/hardware/buttons.py`:65
+- `src/xmrsigner/hardware/buttons.py`:66
   Refactor to keep control in the Controller and not here
-- `src/xmrsigner/hardware/buttons.py`:178
+- `src/xmrsigner/hardware/buttons.py`:179
   Implement `release_lock` functionality as a global somewhere.
 Mixes up design
 - `src/xmrsigner/gui/components.py`:20
   Remove all pixel hard coding
-- `src/xmrsigner/gui/components.py`:316
+- `src/xmrsigner/gui/components.py`:315
   Implement autosize width?
-- `src/xmrsigner/gui/components.py`:1011
+- `src/xmrsigner/gui/components.py`:1010
   Rename the xmrsigner.helpers.Buttons class (to Inputs?) to reduce confusion
-- `src/xmrsigner/gui/components.py`:1075
+- `src/xmrsigner/gui/components.py`:1074
   Only apply screen_y at render
 - `src/xmrsigner/gui/screens/screen.py`:88
   Check self.scroll_y and only render visible elements